gtcGroup/justify-quickstart/README.md

 # justify-quickstart
-PED Central is the home for the open-source “Justify” suite of software engineering modules.
+PED Central is the home for the open-source ï¿½Justifyï¿½ suite of software engineering modules.
 Justify seeks API alignment between Java 1.8+ application code and JUnit 5 test code.

 <a href="http://pedcentral.com/justify/" target="_blank">